New Diagnosis Hub

 4. Autism Funding Application

-• Look for your Autism Funding Agreement, in the mail, four to six weeks after you apply.
-The MCFD site has a list of forms you may need including the Autism Agreement.
+• You can expect to receive your Autism Funding Agreement by mail within approximately four to six weeks.
+The MCFD website also provides a list of related forms you may need including the Autism Funding Agreement.

-• Sign and return two copies of the agreement to the Autism Funding Program in Victoria within two weeks.
+• Once received, please review, sign, and return two copies of the agreement to the Autism Funding Program in Victoria within two weeks.

 Autism Funding

-For details on funding allocation, equipment purchase and more, visit the Autism Funding Programs page.
-For details on specific questions, you may wish to browse A Parent’s Handbook: Your Guide to Autism Programs.
+For information about funding allocation, eligible expenses (such as equipment), and more, visit the Autism Funding Programs page.
+You may also find it helpful to explore A Parent’s Handbook: Your Guide to Autism Programs for answers to common questions.

 If you have any questions about this process, contact: